changxinw/Cistrome-GO/README.md

 # Cistrome-GO 1.0.0

-Functional enrichment analysis of transcription factor ChIP-seq peaks
+Functional enrichment analysis of transcription factor ChIP-seq peaks.
+The package of http://go.cistrome.org.

 ## Requirements
 ##### This software is based on python2.7, some python packages are required.